 The Policies section tracks an organization’s ability to maintain systems in a resilient state.
 To determine the Policies score, UpGuard first assesses test coverage.
 Without testing, there is no way to know that a system is misconfigured.
 You can increase your test coverage by writing custom policies or choosing from UpGuard’s content library.
 The more test coverage, the better the Policies score.
 UpGuard then calculates the pass rate for those tests.
 A high Policies score means the organization does a good job ensuring that systems are configured correctly.
 Policy failures should be investigated and remediated.

 External Cyber Risk

-Scores for changes, policies, and vulnerabilities are all calculated by examining the organization from within.
-The External Cyber Risk score captures risk from the outside.
-It encompasses a number of factors, including whether websites and communication infrastructure are configured securely, the nature of the industry in which the organization operates, and the even the sentiment of staff within the organization.
+Scores for node changes and policies are calculated by examining the organization from within.
+The External Risk score captures risk from the outside.
+It encompasses a number of factors, including whether websites and communication infrastructure are configured securely, the nature of the industry in which the organization operates, and the even the sentiment of staff within the organization for all website nodes.